yeozhishen/ip/docs/README.md

 It is highly not recommended to edit the data file as wrongly editing the file will lead to file corruption </br>
 which will result in the user having to delete the file, losing all the data

+## Known issues
+* it is known that adding \` in any of the task fields will lead to an error in the file parsing <br>
+  This is because the \` symbol is used as a file delimiter when saving the tasks in file format <br>
+  As such, the user should avoid using \` in the task fields